algolia/docsearch/docs/src/crawler-overview.md

 ---
 layout: two-columns
-title: Crawler Overview
+title: Scraper Overview
 ---

 ## How?

-The DocSearch crawler is written in python and heavily based on the [Scrapy][1] framework.
+The DocSearch scraper is written in python and heavily based on the [Scrapy][1] framework.
 It will crawl all pages of your website and extract content from the HTML structure to populate an Algolia index.